kensanata/mastodon-archive/README.md

 # Whitelist

 You can have a whitelist of people you want to be exempt from some commands.
-Create a text file a nime like the following:
+Create a text file with a name like the following:
 `dice.camp.user.kensanata.whitelist.txt`.

 That is: `<your domain>.user.<your account>.whitelist.txt`.